-8.1 Participating Lending Institutions
+8.1 Participating Institutions

-Upon issuance of an Eligibility Notice, the Applicant may proceed with securing a mortgage loan from a participating institution lender.
-In collaboration with PRDOH, PRHFA will publish and regularly update the list of participating lending institutions in the CDBG-DR Program website and PRHFA's website. and lending institutions websites.
+Upon issuance of an Eligibility Notice, the Applicant may proceed with securing a mortgage loan from a participating institution.
+In collaboration with PRDOH, PRHFA will publish and regularly update the list of participating institutions in on the CDBG-DR Program website and PRHFA's website.